About International Women's Day (8 March)

 political activist Gloria Steinem.
 Thus International Women's Day is all about unity, celebration, reflection, advocacy

 and action - whatever that looks like globally at a local level.
 But one thing is for sure, International Women's

 Day has been occurring for well over a century - and continue's to grow from strength to strength.

-Learn about the values that underpin and guide IWD's ethos.
+Learn about the values that guide IWD's ethos.